 Assistant Professor of Musicology

-Shadle’s first book, Orchestrating the Nation: The Nineteenth-Century American Symphonic Enterprise (Oxford University Press, 2016), explores the volatile relationships between composers, performers, critics, and audiences in the United States from the Jacksonian Era through the Gilded Age.
-As the first comprehensive study of its kind, his book has been cited or reviewed in numerous popular press venues, including The New York Times, The New Yorker, Washington Post, First Things, BBC Music Magazine, Gramophone, Symphony Magazine, and PostClassic.
+His first book, Orchestrating the Nation: The Nineteenth-Century American Symphonic Enterprise (Oxford, 2016), explores the volatile relationships between composers, performers, critics, and audiences and demonstrates why American composers rarely find a home on concert programs today.
+The first comprehensive study of its kind, it has been cited or reviewed in several popular venues, including the New York Times, the New Yorker, the Washington Post, First Things, BBC Music Magazine, Gramophone, Symphony Magazine, and PostClassic.

 His second book project is a collection of writings and radio broadcasts by Chicago Sun-Times critic Andrew Partner titled A Portrait in Four Movements: The Chicago Symphony under Barenboim, Boulez, Haitink and Muti (Chicago, 2019).
 Featuring a foreword by esteemed critic Alex Ross, the book is co-edited with John R. Schmidt, former Associate Attorney General under President Bill Clinton and CSO lifetime trustee.

 His third book is a short monograph on Antonín Dvořák’s “New World Symphony” for Oxford University Press.
 Shadle recontextualizes this iconic piece within the complex landscape of American classical music culture of the 1890s.
 He wrote a teaser in the New York Times to mark the 125th anniversary of the symphony’s Carnegie Hall premiere, and he has presented research on Dvořák’s American residency at regional, national, and international conferences.